 Trier, Germany's oldest city, lies at the head of the scenic Mosel Valley near the Luxembourg border.
 An ancient Roman capital, Trier brags that it was inhabited for 1,300 years before the Romans arrived.
 Today Trier feels young and thriving.
-A short stop here offers you a look at Germany's oldest Christian church, one of its most enjoyable market squares, its best Roman ruins, and a touch of Marx.
+A short stop here offers you a look at Germany's oldest Christian church, one of its most enjoyable market squares, and its best Roman ruins.

 Today Trier's Roman sights include baths, a 25,000-seat amphitheater, and a huge city gate.
 Of the original four gates, only the Porta Nigra survives.
 This most impressive Roman fortification in Germany was built without mortar — only iron pegs hold the sandstone blocks together.

 While the other three gates were destroyed by medieval metal and stone scavengers, this "black gate" survived because it became a church.
 St. Simeon — a pious Greek recluse — lived inside the gate for seven years.
 After his death in 1035, the Simeon monastery was established and the gate was made into a two-story church — lay church on the bottom, monastery church on top.
 Napoleon had the church destroyed in 1803, but the 12th-century Romanesque apse survived.
 You can climb around inside the gate, but there's little to see other than a fine town view.